tamzeedq/tamzeedq/README.md

-## Hi there! 👋
+## Hello world! 👋

-My name is Tamzeed Quazi, an aspiring software engineer and AI enthusiast.
+My name is Tamzeed Quazi, an aspiring software engineer and an avid learner.
 Currently, I am pursuing a combined major in Computer Science and Statistics at the University of British Columbia and am a simulation software developer for [UBC Solar](https://ubcsolar.com/).
-I have a passion for software engineering, automation, web development, and machine learning/AI, especially computer vision.
+I have a passion for software engineering, full-stack web development, machine learning/AI, and automation.

 🔭 Check out my projects and resume on my portfolio page: [Portfolio](https://tamzeedq.netlify.app/)